AY2425S1-CS2103T-W12-1/tp/docs/UserGuide.md

   2. Contacts with a date but no time as schedule will be sorted under the assumption that their time is 00:00.

 Examples:
-* `sort n/` will sort by persons names alphabetically in ascending order
+* `sort n/` will sort by persons names alphabetically in ascending order.
-* `sort sch/` will sort by schedule in ascending order
+* `sort sch/` will sort by schedule in ascending order.
-* `sort n/ascending` will sort by persons names alphabetically in ascending order
+* `sort n/ascending` will sort by persons names alphabetically in ascending order.
   ![result for 'sort and sort ascending'](images/sortResult.png)
-* `sort n/descending` will sort by persons names alphabetically in descending order
+* `sort n/descending` will sort by persons names alphabetically in descending order.
   ![result for 'sort descending'](images/sortDescendingResult.png)
-* `sort sch/ascending` will sort by schedule in ascending order
+* `sort sch/ascending` will sort by schedule in ascending order.
   ![result for 'sort and sort ascending'](images/sortByScheduleAsc.png)
-* `sort sch/descending` will sort by schedule in descending order
+* `sort sch/descending` will sort by schedule in descending order.
   ![result for 'sort descending'](images/sortByScheduleDesc.png)

 ### Search persons by schedule range: `search`